Marathon (2026 video game): Gameplay

+Ranked

+On March 21, 2026, a ranked mode was added to Marathon in beta after the launch of Cryo Archive.
+The mode consists of six ranks with three divisions in each.
+The ranks are: Bronze, Silver, Gold, Platinum, and Pinnacle.
+Players that are Platinum or higher, gain access to more dangerous zones that have better loot.
+Rewards are earned for reaching higher ranks, some instantly and others at the end of the season.
+To enter a Ranked game, players' loadouts must be worth a certain amount of credits.
+A "Holotag" is required to set a score target that players must meet or exceed to advance further in ranked.

 Development

 Marathon is Bungie's first major new title since becoming a subsidiary of Sony Interactive Entertainment in 2022, and its first project in over a decade following the Destiny series.
 Bungie revealed Marathon at the PlayStation 2023 Showcase on May 24, 2023.
 In August 2024, Bungie underwent a restructuring, resulting in the layoff of approximately 17% of its workforce, which impacted the development timeline of Marathon.
 Development has spanned more than 4 years, and involved over 300 developers.

-According to game director Joe Ziegler, Marathon is not intended to replace Bungie's ongoing Destiny 2, which is primarily focused on player-versus-environment (PvE) rather than player-versus-player (PvP) combat.
+According to game director Joe Ziegler, Marathon was not intended to replace Bungie's ongoing Destiny 2, which is primarily focused on player-versus-environment (PvE) rather than player-versus-player (PvP) combat.
 Ziegler said "We believe that Destiny 2 has a future, and the team working on it has been working really hard to understand what players' needs are.
 But if you like Destiny, and you happen to like a lot of PvP sandbox experiences, and those are other games that you play, then we think that Marathon could be something very exciting for you."